Maximizing benefits to community, preventing displacement

 These are critical and complex issues that require a wide variety of partners coming together in good faith to think creatively.
 Work is already underway to identify existing resources and tools that can support businesses and residents today.
 Stakeholders and partners will also work over the coming months to identify additional needs and gaps, and implement strategies that support equitable development, community wealth-building and address market pressures that can lead to displacement.

-A new Anti-Displacement Work Group is led by the Center for Urban and Regional Affairs (CURA) in partnership with Hennepin County and the Metropolitan Council.
+An Anti-Displacement Work Group is led by the Center for Urban and Regional Affairs (CURA) in partnership with Hennepin County and the Metropolitan Council.
 The work group's 26 members include residents and business owners in the area, people with lived experience of displacement, and people from the philanthropic community and government agencies.

 CURA began seeking input on the development of the workgroup in Fall 2021.
 The application period opened in December and was promoted widely to corridor communities.
-More than 60 applicants were interviewed before final selections were made in February by a committee that included CURA and project staff, as well as corridor community and business representatives.
+More than 60 applicants were interviewed before final selections were made by a committee that included CURA and project staff, as well as corridor community and business representatives.

 - Lessons from the existing Blue and Green Line projects